I learned the art of frugality from a Depression Era survivor. Join me in learning how to live on less. Save money, have fun, and be secure.

 I never thought about taking a television apart until I started to recycle metal.
 Inside, there is a sizable coil of copper wire near the cathode ray tube.
 There are stainless steel clamps, sometimes brass screws, circuit boards containing solder, wire, silver, aluminum, and even a small amount of gold.

 But certainly, you need to be careful of how you dispose of the picture tube and particularly aware of how easy it can be for that tube to explode.
 I suggest watching the video below.

-This kind of discovery gets you thinking about other storehouses of metal and recycle material.
+This kind of discovery gets you thinking about other storehouses of metal and recycled material.
 We only recycle about 30% of the metal we use for fabrication.
-Not only are there copious amounts of metal, but there are a myriad of objects made from metal.
+Not only are there copious amounts of metal, but there is a myriad of objects made from metal.
 The serious recycler will frequently daydream about all the possibilities.

 Here are some ideas to help you reflect.

 "Brass has a very distinctive sound.
 It's delicate but powerful, but it's also melancholic and plaintive."